Neal King: Sofia University

 From 2011-2014, King served as President at Sofia University (California) (formerly known as The Institute of Transpersonal Psychology) in Palo Alto, California.
 During his tenure at the university King reports, "he took steps in concert with the community to realize the strategic directions established by the board and endorsed by the community."
 These included changing the name to reflect it was a university, introducing an undergraduate degree program with WASC oversight, as well as "professionalizing the staff", and completing a re-branding process - which was opposed by some in the community.

 King and several board members resigned effective January 2014 due to lack of a functional governance system at the school.
-These resignations also followed a vote of "no confidence" from Sofia's faculty, after an enrollment shortfall necessitated laying off 12 faculty and staff.
+These resignations also followed a reported vote of "no confidence" from Sofia's faculty, after an enrollment shortfall necessitated laying off 12 faculty and staff.

 The school was acquired by private investors in 2014 and became a for-profit institution.